If you are doing work on Mandatory Binding Arbitration issues, please email OPDI at email@example.com for additional guidance and information.

-Businesses typically proclaim that arbitration is less costly and faster than pursuing legal action.
-But arbitration has many drawbacks for consumers, which is why businesses often require customers to use it rather than simply giving them the option of doing so:
+Arbitration proponents argue that it is less costly and faster than pursuing legal action.
+Yet arbitration has many drawbacks for consumers.
+This is why businesses often require customers to use arbitration rather than simply giving them the option of doing so.

-- Arbitration can include high up-front costs that often cannot be recovered.
+- Arbitration may require high up-front costs that cannot be recovered.

-- Consumers and employees may have to travel to distant locations for arbitration proceedings.
+- Consumers and employees may need to travel long distances for the arbitration.

 - The company that imposed arbitration in the contract may be allowed to choose the arbitrator.